cknoll/scra/README.md

 # Semantic Corona Rule Assistant (SCRA)

 **Important Notices**:
-- This project is currently in experimental early development an not ready for production!
+- This project is currently in experimental early development an **not ready for production**!
 - Obviously, the "knowledge" in this repository is at most as trustworthy as those who have write access to this repository.
-Especially, the assertions documented in this repository must not be interpreted as legal advice.
+Especially, the assertions documented in this repository **must not be interpreted as legal advice**.

 ## Motivation